BND Hamburger Icon

 Open row

 Like all things in life, brands come and go.
-While some companies have risen from the ashes to make a triumphant comeback – Hostess Brands being one of the most famous and recent examples – others are gone for good, no matter how popular they once were.
+While some companies have risen from the ashes to make a triumphant comeback — Hostess Brands being a recent prime example — others are gone for good.
+This is no matter how popular they once were.
 Other brands that were once mammoth retailers, such as Tower Records, ultimately didn’t survive as brick-and-mortar stores but have pivoted to e-commerce.

 Beloved brands that went out of business